 Huntington plans on continuing to expand the footprint of Zenoss in their environment.
 They will continue to centralize and elevate monitoring throughout the organization, with the goal of decommissioning another four to five point product tools.
-They are also planning to build out their use of Zenoss Service Impact, taking advantage of root cause analysis capabilities that will allow them to lower MTTR even further by identifying problem sources more quickly.
+They are also planning to build out their use of Zenoss Service Impact, taking advantage of rootcause analysis capabilities that will allow them to lower MTTR even further by identifying problem sources more quickly.

-Zenoss isn't just the tool Huntington is using today - it is the IT Operations platform the company plans to rely on for years to come.
-"Zenoss is very forward thinking.
-It's incredibly flexible, allowing you to customize things that are important to your organization and consolidate tools," said Ken Kopp.
-"Anyone struggling with legacy frameworks either from a cost or functionality perspective, should look at Zenoss."
+Zenoss isn't just the tool Huntington is using today - it is the IT operations platform the company plans to rely on for years to come.

+"Zenoss is very forward-thinking," said Kyle Kopp, infrastructure manager at Huntington.
+"It's incredibly flexible, allowing you to customize things that are important to your organization and consolidate tools.
+Anyone struggling with legacy frameworks, either from a cost or functionality perspective, should look at Zenoss."